dbs-leipzig/graph-visualizer/README.md

 ##### What it does?

-The Graph-Visualizer is a little tool to visualise a given graph.
+The Graph-Visualizer is a little tool to visualise a given partitioned graph.
-The graph as adjacency list will be parsed to .dot format.
+The input format is an adjacency list which will be parsed and converted to the .dot format.

 The Visualizer is able to:
-- parse a adjacency list to .dot format with random generated color for nodes
+- parse an adjacency list, create a random generated color for each partition and output a .dot file with colored vertices based on their partition
-- match a given graph with an calculated output
-- calculate edge-cut
+- calculate edge-cut for the input graph

+##### Input format

+The adjacency list must contain the information to which partition a vertex belongs to.
+The following line

+`0 1 2 3 4 5`

+represents a vertex with id 0, a vertex values (1) and four edges (2 3 4 5).
+The vertex value represents the partition id of that vertex.

+For some reasons the tool also supports an input format with multiple values per vertex.
+Consider the following line:

+`0 1 1 2 3 4 5`

+that represents a vertex with id 0, two vertex values (1, 2) and four edges (2 3 4 5).
+In that case, an edge offset and a partition token index have to be provided by the user (see examples).

 ##### How to use?

-To use the tool you need to compile an executable .jar file, like this: mvn clean package
+To use the tool you need to compile an executable .jar file, like this:

+> mvn clean package

-To use the .jar file you can specify what the tool should do: java -jar generated_jarfile.jar
+To use the .jar file you can specify what the tool should do, see:
--h to display the help
-- -cd create .dot (require: input-graph, pattern)
-- -cm create a colorMap (require: input-graph, pattern)
-- -cmd create matched .dot (require: input-graph, pattern, graph-result)
-- -ec calculate edge-cut (require: input-graph, pattern, graph-result)

-[input-graph]: a input graph as adjacency list
-[pattern]: e.g. \t or " "(spaces) how the adjacency list is structured
-[graph-result]: an calculated result based on a graph algorithm.
-For example the output of an giraph based graph algorithm.
+> java -jar visualiser.jar -h

+for help.

+##### Examples:

+* Create a colored dot file and a color map.

+> java -jar visualiser.jar -ig <input-graph>

+* Create a colored dot file based on a given color map (for comparison).

+> java -jar visualiser.jar -ig <input-graph-file> -cm <color-map-file>

+* Calculate the edge cut for the given input graph.

+> java -jar visualiser.jar -ig <input-graph-file> -ec

+* Read input with multiple values like `0 1 1 2 3 4 5` (index 2 is partition id)

+> java -jar visualiser.jar -ig <input-graph> --edge-offset 3
+--partition-token-index 2